Conventional treatment for craniosynostosis traditionally involves open cranial surgery to correct head shape and facilitate normal brain growth.

-Once you have decided that Endoscopic Strip Craniectomy is the surgery option for your baby and that you wish LOC to carry out your cranial remoulding aftercare, the treatment plan begins with an appointment prior to the date of surgery at Great Ormond Street Hospital.
+Once you have decided that Endoscopic Strip Craniectomy is the surgery option for your baby and that you wish LOC to carry out your cranial remoulding aftercare, the treatment plan begins with an appointment before the date of surgery at Great Ormond Street Hospital.

-At this appointment we will if possible, take a pre-surgery scan and it will give us an opportunity to meet, take a history and for any questions you have about cranial remoulding to be answered.
+At this appointment, we will take a pre-surgery scan if possible and it will give us an opportunity to take a history and for you to ask any questions you have about cranial remoulding treatment.

 We would like you to contact us post-surgery to inform us of how it has gone.
-Then after a week of healing, if the healing is going well, a scan is taken, so that your baby’s bespoke Cranioband can be manufactured.
+After a week of healing, if everything is going well, a scan is taken, so that your baby’s bespoke Cranioband can be manufactured.
 The scan appointment will be about 90 minutes long.
 At the scan appointment, we will also measure your baby’s head shape to provide an objective pre-treatment measurement of asymmetry.

 One week later you will attend for a first review, at which we will check that all is going well, monitor progress and make any necessary adjustments.
 After this, there will be 1-2 one-week reviews and then 2 weekly reviews progressing to 3-4 weekly reviews, as your baby’s rate of growth slows.